 In my more than two decades as a hedge fund trader, I have pretty much seen it all when is comes investment styles and strategies.
 We continuously hear about things Artificial Intelligence, bid data, machine learning, quantitative funds, computers driving the markets, etc… The list goes on and on.

-But I have to believe that as long as we live in a capitalist society, at least for now, there has to be a market for investing in companies when the are small, watching them grow, and selling them when they are large.
+But I have to believe that as long as we live in a capitalist society, which at least for now we do, one would think that there has to be a market for investing in companies when they are small, watching them grow, and selling them when they are large.
 This traditional old-school style of investing is referred to as fundamental investing.

 Over the years I have known many fundamental managers.
-Most are mediocre or bad, and typically very arrogant, but I have noticed a common trait in the ones that are extremely successful.
+Most are mediocre or bad, and typically very arrogant.
+But I have noticed a common trait in the ones that are consistently successful.
 We hear all about things like price to earnings ratios, book values, enterprise value, technicals, and so on.

-The most successful fundamental investors that I know look at all these data points, but what differentiates them from the average investor is that they analyze the margins of the companies.
+The most successful fundamental investors that I know look at all these data points, but what differentiates them from the average investor is that they spend a great deal of time studying and analyzing the margins of the companies.
 What, exactly, are are margins?
-They are measures of profitability, or the ‘bang you get for your buck’ when you invest in a company.
-This obviously isn’t the only thing that you should look at when considering an investment, but if you are a long-term buy and hold investor than I think that it should be on your checklist.
+They are measures of profitability, or the ‘bang you get for your buck’, when you invest in a company.
+This obviously isn’t the only thing that you should look at when considering an investment, but if you are a long-term buy and hold investor then I think that it should be on your checklist.

-The two most popular are Gross Profit Margin and Operating Profit Margin.
+The two most popular margins that are analyzed are Gross Profit Margin and Operating Profit Margin.

 Gross margin is a company's total sales revenue minus its cost of goods sold (COGS), divided by total sales revenue, expressed as a percentage.
 The gross margin represents the percent of total sales revenue that the company retains after incurring the direct costs associated with producing the goods and services it sells.
 The higher the percentage, the more the company retains on each dollar of sales, to service its other costs and debt obligations.